SUMMER RECOVERY SALE – FIR HEAT HELPS YOU RETURN TO BEST – FREE SHIPPING.

 And while aesthetics absolutely matter, they often distract from a far more important question:

-how well will the sauna actually age over time?
+How well will the sauna actually age over time?

 Because outdoor sauna performance is not measured on delivery day.